 - My parents and most of my friends lamented how bored they were with nowhere to go, nothing to do, and so much free time to kill.
 (Grr.)

-- Some of my friends told me they caught up on Netflix.
-Those were also the same friends who were super-caught up on the news and social media.
+- Some of my friends caught up on Netflix.
+The same friends who were super-caught up on the news and social media.
+Reading the news is bad for you!
 (Ugh.)

 - Some of my friends picked up fun new skills like home-renos, gardening and baking.
 (Kinda jealous.)